Khesari Lal Yadav: 2021

 In 2021, his second Bollywood single Tere Mere Darmiyaan (In between I and You) was released.
-Khesari collaborated with Bollywood Rapper Badshah in the Bhojpuri version of the famous Hindi song Pani Pani, originally sung by Aastha Gill and Badshah himself.
+Yadav collaborated with Bollywood Rapper Badshah in the Bhojpuri version of the famous Hindi song Pani Pani, originally sung by Aastha Gill and Badshah himself.
 The Bhojpuri version was released under Saregama and Badshah rapped in Bhojpuri language.
 The song received more than one million views within 60 minutes of being uploaded on YouTube, and became the first Bhojpuri song to do so.
 He worked with singer and Composer Shipra Goyal in his next Bollywood single Romantic Raja, choreographed by Mudassar Khan and lyrics written by Kunaal Vermaa.
 His other Hindi single was Tedhi Hai Par Meri Hai and Bhojpuri singles were Ladkiyo Ka Rog Na Paalo, Naya Saal Naya Maal.

 2022

-He sang the song Do Ghoont which was his first Bhojpuri single of 2022.
+Yadav sang the song Do Ghoont which was his first Bhojpuri single of 2022.
 The song was the remake of the song Do Ghut Mujhe bhi Pila De Sharabi from the 1973 Bollywood film Jheel Ke Us Paar.
 Soon after he released another single Aashiq (Lover), video of which was shot in Germany.
 After releasing some Holi songs, he released Dream Me Entry.
 He sung six songs in his film Aashiqui and released 23 Holi songs.
-He further released a Chaita song Le Le Aain Coca Cola (transl.: Bring Coca cola) which topped the global YouTube music chart.
+He further released a Chaita song Le Le Aain Coca Cola (transl.: Bring Coca-Cola) which topped the global YouTube music chart.
 Another Bhojpuri single Nathuniya (The Nose ring) also made it to top 5 in the chart.
 His first Hindi single of the year, Kamariya Coca Cola released in April 2022 by T-Series.

 He sang on Salim–Sulaiman's composition "Tsunami", a Hindi song released in June 2022.
 In the same month he released one more Hindi single "Unke Dil Me (In Her Heart).
 He further released Bhojpuri single "UP Bihar", followed by a Hindi single "Ya Khuda" (O lord) in August.
 He further recreated the famous Bengali song "Bondhu Teen Din" (Buddy!
 Three days) in Bhojpuri.
 Khesari, then released two Hindi singles; First was "Baarish" (Rain) which released on October 9, 2022, featuring two Armenian models, Par and Seda.
 The video was also shot in Armenia.
 The second was "Mehfil" with which he made his debut as a Composer too.
 He sung a sad Bhojpuri single "Dil Tutal Hoi".
 In first week of November, his single "Tabla" released.
 His Nathuniya and Le Le Aain Coca Cola got featured in YouTube annual list of Top Indian songs in 2022.

 2023

 His song, "Pagale Bana Di Ram Ji" from the film Farishta received good response from the audience and received over 3.6 million views within 24 hours of release.

-Other works

-Brand endorsements

-In 2022, the Italian motor vehicle manufacturer Piaggio made Yadav their brand ambassador.

-Stage performances

-He regularly performs in stage shows across all over India.

-Body building

-Khesari is fond of bodybuilding, every day he spends hours in gym.
+In March, His single "Nagin" released, which got 5.5 million views in the first 24 hours of its release.
+On 22 April, he released the anthem "Khele Supergiants Lucknowwa" of IPL team Lucknow Super Giants.
+In September 2025, Delhi High Court restrained Yadav from engaging with any company other than Global Music Junction till September 2025.